MortenTryti/MachineLearning/README.md

 ### Functions
-The functions of our script is as follows -FrankeFunction(x,y)
+The functions of our script is as follows
+#### FrankeFunction(x,y)
 A function used to simulate a set of data we wish to fit

  #### R2(y_data, y_model)
 Calculates the R2 value ofa fit and the data

  #### MSE(y,ytilde)
 Calculates the MSE between a fit and the data

 #### create_X(x, y, n )
 Creates a n-th order polynomial with crossterms